opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/advanced_metadata_extraction.md

 There are multiple types of metadata that a given file format may contain.
 KeyView Filter SDK strives to extract as much information as is possible from file formats.

-Next, why not try more tutorials to explore some of the other features available in KeyView Filter SDK, linked from the [main page](../README.md#keyview-filter-showcase).
+Next, why not try more tutorials to explore some of the other features available in Filter SDK, linked from [here](../keyview_filter/README.md#capability-showcase).

 ## See also